AnyLog-co/documentation/training/Session II (Deployment).md

 Other than the 4 exceptions listed below, the AnyLog nodes will be using the default configuration:
  1. The AnyLog license key is unique per company.
- 2. Your company name (the user company name) is unique.
+ 2. Your company name (the user company name).
  3. Add the network ID (the IP and port of the Master) to the Operators and the Query Nodes.
  3. Enable monitoring (in the default configuration, monitoring is disabled).